needle-tools/needle-engine-support/documentation/export.md

 ## Exporting glTF files
 To export meshes, materials, animations, textures (...) create a new GameObject in your hierarchy and add a ``GltfObject`` component to it.
 This is the root of a new glTF file.
 It will be exported whenever you make a change to the scene and save.

-> You can use the experimental ``Smart Export`` setting to only export when a change in this object's hierarchy is detected.

 Add a cube as a child of your root object and save your scene.
 Note that the output ``assets/`` folder (see [project structure](#vite-project-structure)) now contains a new ``.glb`` file with the same name as your root GameObject.

+> You can use the experimental ``Smart Export`` setting to only export when a change in this object's hierarchy is detected.

+> You can ignore specific objects on export by tagging them as `EditorOnly`.
+This is often preferred over simply disabling them, as disabled objects still get exported in case they're turned on later.

 > **Note:** Only scripts and data on and inside those root objects is exported.
 Scripts and data outside of them are not exported.
 Read about [scripting here](./scripting.md)

-> You can ignore specific objects on export by tagging them as `EditorOnly`.
-This is often preferred over simply disabling them, as disabled objects still get exported in case they're turned on later.

 ### Prefabs
+[Prefabs ⇡](https://docs.unity3d.com/Manual/Prefabs.html) can be exported as invidual glTF files and instantiated at runtime.
+To mark a Prefab for export, add a ``GltfObject`` component to the prefab asset.
+Tt will automatically be exported even when it's not in your scene if you reference it from other GameObjects.

-It is also possible to create [Prefabs ⇡](https://docs.unity3d.com/Manual/Prefabs.html) in Unity and add a ``GltfObject`` component to its root.
-If you reference this prefab from any of your components in your scene it will automatically be exported.
-These exports can also be nested (so a component in a Prefab can reference another Prefab which will then also be exported.
-This mechanism allows for composing scenes to be as lightweight as possible and loading the most important content first and defer loading of additional content).
+These exports can also be nested (so a component in a Prefab can reference another Prefab which will then also be exported).
+This mechanism allows for composing scenes to be as lightweight as possible and loading the most important content first and defer loading of additional content.

-For how to easily load those exported prefabs please refer to the [``AssetReference`` section](scripting.md#assetreference--addressables) in the scripting documentation.
+Please refer to the [``AssetReference`` section on loading](scripting.md#assetreference--addressables) in the scripting documentation for further info.

 ### Scene Assets
-Similar to prefabs you can reference a whole other scene.
-Just create component in Unity with a ``UnityEditor.SceneAsset`` field (it can be an array or list too) and add it to one of your GameObjects inside a GltfObject.
-This other scene will now be exported as a separate gltf file and you can load/deserialize it as a ``AssetReference`` from typescript.
-Please refer to the [``AssetReference`` section](scripting.md#assetreference--addressables) in the scripting documentation for further info.
+Similar to Prefab assets, you can reference other Scene assets.
+To get started, create a component in Unity with a ``UnityEditor.SceneAsset`` field and add it to one of your GameObjects inside a GltfObject.
+The referenced scene will now be exported as a separate glTF file and can be loaded/deserialized as a ``AssetReference`` from TypeScript.

+Please refer to the [``AssetReference`` section on loading](scripting.md#assetreference--addressables) in the scripting documentation for further info.

-> *Note*: you can directly work inside a referenced scene and still update your main exporter scene/website.
-On save or play we will detect that/if the scene is being used by your currently running server (by checking if a glb inside your ``<web_project>/assets/`` folder exists) and then trigger a re-export for only that glb.*
+> **Note**: You can keep working inside a referenced scene and still update your main exporter scene/website.
+On scene save or play mode change we will detect if the current scene is being used by your currently running server and then trigger a re-export for only that glb.
+(The check is done by name - if a glb inside your ``<web_project>/assets/`` folder exists, it is exported again and the main scene reloads it.)

 ## Exporting Animations
 Supported features: